guru9/jollyJet/docs/analysis/products/step1.3-product-service.md

 ## Dependency Injection

-The `ProductService` class is decorated with `@injectable()`, indicating that it can be managed by the dependency injection (DI) container.
-This decorator is necessary if the service is intended to be injected into other classes or if it depends on other injectable services.
-In the current implementation, the service is instantiated manually, but the decorator is included for future extensibility.
+The `ProductService` class does not use dependency injection (DI) decorators (`@injectable()` or `@inject`).
+The service is instantiated manually, and its dependencies are passed directly to the constructor.
+This approach simplifies the service's usage but requires manual dependency management.

 ## Error Handling